 - D.2 Whilst the above mitigation measures will be encouraged across all sites the Council will require specific measures to be delivered for a number of sites identified through the HRA as having the potential to have significant effects on designated sites.
-The HRA has identified 8 sites as having the potential to have significant effects on designated sites. - D.3 In line with the recommendations described in the Habitats Regulation Assessment Report the Council will require the following mitigation measures to be implemented as part of any future proposal for the following allocations, set out in table D2.
+The HRA has identified 8 sites as having the potential to have significant effects on designated sites. - D.3 In line with the recommendations described in the Habitats Regulation Assessment Report for the adopted Local Plan the Council will require the following mitigation measures to be implemented as part of any future proposal for the following allocations, set out in table D2.
 Although the details and/or need for these mitigation measures will be determined at the project level.
+As the Partial Review does not address the issues around land allocation and development needs the content of Appendix D continues to relate solely to the original allocations made in the Local Plan (July 2020).